When I traveled to Switzerland I planned our itinerary to a tee. I think I was well-prepared for two weeks of train travel in Switzerland.

 I love interacting with locals when I travel.
 And speaking a few words in the local dialect or language always helps with that.
 But to my surprise, the Swiss language or dialect is really something else.
 There I am, with my English, German, French and Italian language skill.
 And I really cannot understand a single word anyone speaks!
 What a surprise.

-Of course, locals quickly switches to either German or French to talk to us, but I was rather disappointed not to understand any conversation around me.
+Of course, locals quickly switch to either German or French to talk to us, but I was rather disappointed not to understand any conversation around me.
 Want to make a strong impression?
 Learn before you travel to Switzerland.
-Here is a website with a short introduction to Swiss German dialect.
+Here is a website with a short introduction to the Swiss German dialect.
 My personal favorites are “Grüezi” (pronounce as Gr-uh-tzi) and “genau”, which just means “exactly” but the Swiss around us, just seem to use it twice in every sentence!

 Switzerland is not part of the EU

 I knew this.
 But what surprised me, we didn’t have any border checks when we entered or left the country.
 We arrived by train from Basel and talked about how they would check our passports or even our bags, but we didn’t see any border patrol on the trains.
 This might change of course in every situation and I’m not sure if you can use this to your advantage, but it did surprise me.

 Switzerland was never occupied in World War I or II

 Duh.
 I knew that.
 Of course, I knew that.
 I knew Switzerland remains impartial in any war and they were not occupied or fought in in WW I or WW II.